Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vMoZj9MyvE8.md

 # [May 25th, 2021 Livestream](../2021-05-25.md)
 ## Q&A: Hot tub stream, when?
 https://www.youtube.com/watch?v=vMoZj9MyvE8
+This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Any plans to do these updates from a hot tub?](./yt-pQoe-P7zDpM.md) [https://www.youtube.com/watch?v=pQoe-P7zDpM](https://www.youtube.com/watch?v=pQoe-P7zDpM)

 ### Topics
 * [Features > Possible Features > Decor](../topics/features/possible-features/decor.md)